wheniq2hi/newspaper-cure/README.md

 <i>"To be completely cured of newspapers, spend a year reading the previous week’s newspapers"</i>- Nassim Nicholas Taleb

-An extremely low effort chrome extension.
+An extremely low effort chrome extension that enables you to quickly see news on selected sites from about a week ago.

 ### Instructions